picocomputer/picocomputer.github.io/docs/source/api.rst

 Get the operation ID from the function reference and store that in RIA_OP.
 The operation is running now.
 You can keep doing 6502 things, like running a loading animation, by polling RIA_BUSY.
 Or, JSR RIA_RETURN to block.

 If you poll, the return values will be in RIA_A, RIA_X, and RIA_SREG.
 If you JSR RIA_RETURN then A and X will be set upon return.
 If an error occurs, RIA_ERRNO will be updated.
+RIA_A and RIX_A will both always be updated to assist with CC65's interget promotion requirements.
+RIA_SREG is only updated for 32-bit returhns.
+RIA_ERRNO is not updated unless there's an error (like POSIX).

 You can now proceed to pull values off the stack.
 You must pull the entire stack before the next call.